davidh3f/huhaha/content/en/posts/decision/index.md

 ---
-title: Just make a damn decision, any decision
+title: Decision
 date: 2022-06-28
 author: Xing Han
 description:
 tags:
   - random_thoughts
 ---
+## Just make a damn decision, any decision

 A couple of months back the wife took the kids to a local library and recycled many old kids books.
 Somehow one single book got missed and left in the car trunk.